Snead State Campus Crime Log

 Email: pgore@snead.edu

-*To report an emergency situation, please call 911, and notify the Office of Security as soon as possible by calling 256-264-5060.
+*To report an emergency situation, please call 911, and/or the appropriate police department, and then notify the Office of Security as soon as possible by calling 256-264-5060.
 For all emergencies, call 911 first.